Why Public Relations Matters

 Public relations is more than a press release that begins with, “Acme Widgets is proud to announce.”
 Professional public relations measures and modifies public perception about events, goods, and services, using principles and guidelines first set forth by rivals Edward Bernays and Ivy Lee early in the 20th century.

-Bernays is credited for the media campaign that featured serving bacon alongside eggs, a coup for his pork processing clients who at the time were desperate for new markets, that is now ingrained in our culture.
+Bernays is credited for the media campaign that introduced serving bacon alongside eggs, a coup for his pork processing clients who at the time were desperate for new markets, that is now ingrained in our culture.

-Prior to their breakthrough work identifying and describing the process and effect of public relations, there wasn’t any formal method short of blunt force for changing behavior.
+Prior to their breakthrough work in identifying and describing the process and effect of public relations, there wasn’t any formal method short of blunt force for changing behavior.

 As a result of their intuitive research and subsequent descriptions of how to influence behavior by modifying perception, the urban industrial corporate culture that replaced the rural agricultural family farm was able to exploit the power of a managed message delivered to a receptive audience, changing society in the process.